-Travel looks a little different these days because of the Covid-19 pandemic.
-If you are venturing out, many are choosing locations within driving distance, staying at lodging that allows appropriate social distancing and choosing activities that don’t involve crowds and have proper safety precautions in place.
+Travel looks a little different in 2020 because of the Covid-19 pandemic.
+If you are venturing out, many are choosing locations within driving distance, staying at lodging that allows appropriate social distancing, and choosing activities that don’t involve crowds and have proper safety precautions in place.

-With all these things in mind I planned a weekend getaway for my partner’s 65th birthday in Hocking Hills, Ohio, which is just under a 2 hour drive from our home.
+With all these things in mind in June 2020, I planned a weekend getaway for my partner’s 65th birthday in Hocking Hills, Ohio, which is just under a 2-hour drive from our home.

 This getaway was my first venture out since being sent home from my trip to Spain in March because of the European Travel Ban.
 You can read about that crazy adventure here!
 Since that experience I’ve been isolating at home, like most of you, and only dreaming of traveling.

 Now that things are starting to open back up, we ventured out.
 Here’s how we managed a perfect weekend getaway in Hocking Hills while still adhering to Covid-19 safety guidelines.

 With two state parks, spectacular hiking, a lake and a state forest, the Hocking Hills region in Ohio makes you feel like you’ve left the state and entered another world.
 Starting with Old Man’s Cave, the most popular destination, you can wind your way through the 6 mile journey, connecting to two of the park’s other destinations, Ash Cave, an accessible sandstone cave, and Cedar Falls.
 This section is also part of the national North Country Scenic Trail and America’s Discovery Trail.
 Also within a short drive is Cantwell Cliffs, the huge cave system known as Rock House, Conkles Hollow, a trail following one of the deepest gorges in Ohio, and nearby Lake Logan, one of the best fishing lakes in Ohio.